tomdeabreucodes/tdblog/content/posts/general-purpose-stock-checker.md

 Logging is included, so if some time has passed and you want to double check everything is still running correctly, you can consult `process.log` which should confirm it is either running as expected or needs some attention.

 ## Conclusion
-I hope I don't need to use this script much going forward as the convenience of a built in stock reminder is unmatched, but if you find yourself not wanting to keep manually checking on a product with inadequate release information - perhaps this script will serve as a reasonable compromise.
+I hope I don't need to use this script much going forward as the convenience of a built-in stock reminder is unmatched, but if you find yourself not wanting to keep manually checking on a product with inadequate release information - perhaps this script will serve as a reasonable compromise.
 Each website may have a slightly different indicator of whether it is in stock, so I would recommend checking against a couple of similar products which are in stock to help identify a reliable signal.

 Thanks for reading!